iprada/Circle-Map/TO_DO.md

 - Make a rescue round once Circle-Map has finished with the intervals were there are only soft-clipped reads.
 For read in the sc interval check that they do not have supplementary alignments and align them with bwa mem to the whole chromosome? or skip lonely soft-clipped reads

+- Regarding the above comment.
+In the function get_realignment_interval there is a if-elif-else loop.
+In the else part of the loop there should be a saved bed file for the rescue of the lonely soft-clips